XRTK/com.xrtk.core/articles/00-GettingStarted.md

 When building for Android, there is an additional requirement to install an `AndroidManaifest` for the quest to operate correctly, the XRTK provides a fast an easy way to do this by simply clicking `Mixed Reality Toolkit -> Tools -> Oculus -> Create Oculus Quest Compatible AndroidManaifest.xml` in the Unity editor menu. (**without this, your project may not start or appear in 2D**)

 Please ensure the `Oculus` XRTK package is installed and that the Oculus Camera and controller providers are configured.

+> See the [Oculus Platform](platforms/oculus.md) documentation for more details on the platform.

 ### Building for Magic Leap